Almazatun/bithelp/README.md

 # bithelp 🤖

-`Bithelp` is a simple notification app that helps people recover their TON coins.
+`Bithelp` is a simple notification app that helps people return their TON coins.
 When people withdraw their ton coins to `CEX (Bybit)` sometimes some people don't know that or forget to add the wallet `identification wallet number` in the `payload` and their ton coins will be contained in the `global wallet`.
-People after that withdraw action don't know how to recover back their coins.
+People after that withdraw action don't know how to return back their coins.
 For that reason down below you can find `guideline how you can return your TON coins back FOR FREE`.

 ## Real case you can look at below